 3. In the next step, the investor and the depository participant shall enter into an agreement.
 The agreement will bind them by certain rules and regulations.
 The depository participant will give a copy of the agreement to the investor.

 4. After signing the agreement, verification of the documents is done.
-In fact, this process takes around 10-15 days.
+This process takes around 10-15 days.
 After a successful verification, the online Demat account number is given to the investor.
-Now, all the transactions in relation to shares and securities shall be done via the DP-A/C. The DP-A/C is also known as BO ID i.e. beneficiary owner’s identification number.
+Now, all the transactions about shares and securities shall be done via the DP-A/C. The DP-A/C is also known as BO ID i.e. beneficiary owner’s identification number.